 When I was 10 years old, my grandfather showed me how he made his carnitas.
 He used to make them in the backyard in a huge copper pot called a cazo de cobre.
 But one day it started raining and he had to finish them inside.
 He ended up using a pressure cooker and the carnitas came out fantastic!
-He cooked them that way ever since.
+He has cooked them that way ever since.

 Following in his footsteps, I had to tweak the cooking style since our pressure cooker bit the dust.
 This time it was me teaching my 12-year-old daughter how to make our family’s carnitas.
 The new method is explained in the recipe below.
 The end result was absolutely outstanding and I’ve cooked them this way ever since.

 I really hope you enjoy this recipe.
 From my home to yours.

 - Boston butt pork shoulder (boneless) – 2-3 lbs